-EUR thousand 2023 2022
+EUR thousand 2024 2023

-Inventories 55.0 92.0
+Inventories 64.1 55.0

-Total 55.0 92.0
+Total 64.1 55.0

-The Group's inventories consist mostly of fertiliser and wood raw material stocks.
-The Group has not recorded any impairment for inventories in either 2023 or 2022.
-The change in inventories of EUR -536.5 thousand recorded in the income statement for the financial period (EUR -2,488.1 thousand) consists of changes in fertiliser and wood raw material stocks and the book values of sold land areas that have been transferred to inventories.
+The Group's inventories consist mostly of fertiliser and wood raw material stocks and buildings available for sale.
+The Group has not recorded any impairment for inventories in either 2024 or 2023.
+The change in inventories of EUR -1,087.1 thousand recorded in the income statement for the financial period (EUR - 543.5 thousand) consists of changes in fertiliser and wood raw material stocks and the book values of sold land areas that have been transferred to inventories.